Resinchem/Tailwind2MQTT/homeassistant/README.md

 ```sensor.tailwind_last_status```|OK, FAILED or INVALID|
 ```sensor.tailwind_last_result```|0-7 - Last status code from API|

+Note: Any unused doors (not connected) will always return a state of 'Open'.
 See the [Wiki](https://github.com/Resinchem/Tailwind2MQTT/wiki/MQTT-%5C-Home-Assistant) for more info on MQTT payloads.

 **Be sure to update the MQTT topics in these samples:**